TanmayZade/Bank-Management-System/README.md

 # Bank-Management-System
-This is a Course Project for Advanced Data Structure Course.
-In this project we had used advanced data structure AVL TREE.
-This bank management system manages the bank side operations serving customers of bank.
+Bank Management System with AVL Tree
+Welcome to the Bank Management System with AVL Tree project!
+This project is a course project for the Advanced Data Structure Course.
+It's designed to manage bank-side operations, serving the bank's customers efficiently.

+Contributors
+Tanmay Zade
+Vrushal Patil
+Vedant Kothari
+Shivani Yanpallewar
+Rahul Yargop
+Features
+Admin Panel: Access to administrative functions.
+Staff Panel: Handle customer accounts and transactions.
+ATM Panel: Perform ATM operations.
+Account Operations: Credit, debit, view transactions, create accounts, delete accounts, and edit customer information.
+Getting Started
+To get started with this project, follow the instructions in the documentation.

+License
+This project is licensed under the MIT License.